cd1zz/Copilot-For-Security/Logic Apps/SecCopilot-UserReportedPhishing-FuncApp_parsing/README.md

    - Logs errors if parsing fails or if the JSON structure is unexpected, returning a 500 error with a message.

 ### 3. normalize_json
 This Azure Function App is an HTTP-triggered function designed to clean and validate JSON input by removing markdown notations and handling `null` values.
-It's primary purpose is to accept the Copilot for Security generated JSON notation in markdown and clean it up to be a JSON object.
+It's primary purpose is to accept the Security Copilot generated JSON notation in markdown and clean it up to be a JSON object.

 **Markdown Notation Removal**:
    - Strips markdown annotations, including triple backticks (```json) and alternate markdown notations like `~~~json`, from the JSON input, cleaning the text for valid JSON parsing.